UWrc/UWrc.github.io/docs/hyak101/containers/syllabus.md

 * Become familiar with the benefits of containers for reproducible science.
 * Become proficient in container usage.
 * Practice building customer containers.
-* Send a command to a container via a SLURM batch script.
+* Send a command to a container via a Slurm batch script.

 :::tip PRO TIP
 As you go through the tutorial look for tips like this one.
 In these boxes, we will include bits of information you might be able to use to customize this tutorial into a workflow when you feel comfortable.